Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/my-analytics.md

 ### Interact

 Once your dashboard is created, interact with your visualizations with the drill-up/down support.
-Change visualizations on the fly.

 ### Share